sankalp-v1/TTS-Engine/README.md

 ### 3\.
 Make it Go ⚙️

-Create a `main.py` file in your project, paste the code below into it, and run it like it's hot.
+Create a `main.py` file in your project, paste the code below, and run it to generate your first audio file.

 <details>
 <summary>Click to reveal the code</summary>